keystone-enclave/keystone/docs/source/Getting-Started/How-Keystone-Works/RISC-V-Background.rst

 Since the SM is entirely software, it is possible to patch bugs or vulnerabilities without involving hardware-specific updates.

 **Verifiability**:
-In general, software is easier to formally verify then hardware.
+In general, software is easier to formally verify than hardware.

 Physical Memory Protection (PMP)
 -----------------------------------